 Apply this restriction first when figuring your credits.
-Then apply the Limitation below.
+Then apply the following Limitation.

-Limitation: There is one final limitation if you have entries on lines 1, 2 and/or 3 of Schedule E. These credits, when combined, cannot be greater than the county tax shown on Form IT-40PNR, line 13; if they are, adjust the amounts before you enter them.
+Limitation: There is one final limitation if you have entries on lines 1, 2 and/or 3 of Schedule G. These credits, when combined, cannot be greater than the county tax shown on Form IT-40PNR, line 9; if they are, adjust the amounts before you enter them.
 See the following example.